Stage 1, Stage 2 and Stage 3 Generalist Training

 Joining a Network - Recruitment

-Recruitment into Psychiatry training is a joint venture of NSW Local Health Districts, the Psychiatry Basic and Advanced Training Networks and RANZCP.
+Recruitment into Psychiatry training is a joint venture of NSW Local Health Districts, the Psychiatry Training Networks and RANZCP.
 Most trainees enter the program via the major annual recruitment process but occasionally vacancies arise during the year.
 For information on the annual recruitment process, contact the RANZCP and the Ministry of Health.
 For information on possible vacancies at other times contact the relevant network support staff.

 Curriculum, Courses and Assessment